BorysShulyak/BorysShulyak/README.md

 ## 💕 Special Thanks

 I want to say thank you to the best woman in the world, **my wife Diana** for her love, daily support, motivation, and inspiration.

-## ❤️ Support or Donate
-If you are enjoying my work and feel extra appreciative, you could [buy me a book](https://bmc.link/borisshulyak) 📖 or 3 📖📖📖.